it is NEVER TOO LATE TO BECOME A SCIENTIST:

-I received my Master’s Degree in Neuroscience from the University of Trieste, Italy.
-Currently, I am a PhD student in Life Science at "La Sapienza" University of Rome and a research scholar at Columbia University.
-My project in the Bartolini's lab aimed to investigate the role of microtubule remodeling during microglia activation and the interplay between glial and neuronal function on synaptic microtubule regulation.
+I received my Master’s Degree in Neuroscience from the University of Trieste, Italy and a PhD in Life Science at "La Sapienza" University of Rome My project in the Bartolini's lab aimed to investigate the role of microtubule remodeling during microglia activation and the interplay between glial and neuronal function on synaptic microtubule regulation.

 Xiaoyi (Lily) qu, Ph.D.